usegalaxy-eu/gdpr/questions.md

 „Job execution data“ are stored anonymously without deletion.
 Check if this is in contradiction to other assertions.

+„Job execution data“ is pushed to other partners of Galaxy.
+This is probably less critical, but I guess a system of *order processing addendas* are required.

+Where does the Grafana stats site run?
+(Guess: computer center RZ)

+For the site https://usegalaxy-eu.github.io, either the addendum of GitHub must be signed, or the website should be moved to the premises of the computer center.

 ## About „data storage Locations“

 The system name is listed, but not the service provider and the place of the machines.
 Most obvious is this for *Google Drive*.

+To be checked:

+- location of „Galaxy Radio Telescope“
+- „Apollo“ is stored at computer center, but probably an ADV is needed for the customers (organisations) of Galaxy
+- „Tape backups“: Is the TSM system in the computer center meant?

+What about the analysis of the training feedback forms?
+Where does that happen?

 ## Data itself